jt14den/better-research-software/episodes/09-wrap-up.md

 - Explain the FAIR research principles in the context of research software
 - Explain why these principles are of value in the research community
-- Reflect on the Research Software Development Principles and their relevance to own research.
+- Reflect on the wider research software development principles and their relevance to research

 ::::::::::::::::::::::::::::::::::::::::::::::::